4 Local Vietnamese Dogs That You May Like

 A beautiful Phu Quoc Vietnamese dog. ©Vietnamdrive

 Phu Quoc dog, also known as Phu Quoc Ridgeback, appeared about 400 years ago on Phu Quoc island in Kien Giang Province, Vietnam.
-They are an extremely rare breed in the world with a vortex running along the back.
+They are rare worldwide, with a vortex running along the back.

 An adult Phu Quoc dog is about 35 – 40cm long.
 Their coat of vortex is hard, tends to grow back, and has a darker swirl color than on the body.
-Their vortices are various types but are symmetrical through the spine and the vortex width is not over the back.
+Their vortices have various types but are symmetrical through the spine, and the vortex width is not over the back.

-The feet of Phu Quoc dogs have a thin membrane like a duck, so they can swim without training.
+The feet of Phu Quoc dogs have a thin membrane like a duck’s, so they can swim without training.

-These dogs are intelligent and sensitive with good physical strength to move strongly.
-However, this kind of dog is quite aggressive with a high hunting ability and can hunt large prey.
+These dogs are intelligent and sensitive, with the strength to move powerfully.
+However, this dog is quite aggressive, has a high hunting ability, and can hunt large prey.

 Currently, the price of Phu Quoc dogs is in the range of 5,000,000 – 6,000,000 VND.